univention/container-umc/README.md

 `CERT_PEM_FILE` and `PRIVATE_KEY_FILE`.
 The certificate's subject hostname shall contain the value of `SAML_SP_SERVER`.

+## Customization

+The container currently does contain customization for the Sovereign Workplace.
+This can be activated by setting the environment variable `APPLY_SWP_CUSTOMIZATION` to the value `true`.

 ## Container for the Apache Gateway

 This contains merely static files, such as javascript, stylesheets and images.